Logo

 What does this mean?

 The message sounds kind of scary, right?
-What I’m going to show you isn’t the answer to all of the messages of this sort, but in my client’s case, it was actually fine.
+In my client's case, it was fine.

 There’s a good article by fellow MVP Mariano Gomez describing how checklinks works.
 The short version is checklinks is intended to find and resolve issues in tables such as removing orphaned records etc. where the application code, for one reason or another, did not do that itself in the first place.

 My recommendation is to run checklinks in a test company or test environment before running it in production.
-The reason is you will be able to see what the errors are and investigate further in case there is any data removed that shouldn’t be removed.
-Checklinks *can* be destructive, unintentionally, but yes, it can remove records that are otherwise valid.
-Running it in a test company gives you the opportunity to compare the results of that process with data in the corresponding production company to see if it makes sense.
+The reason is to see what the errors are and investigate further in case any data was removed that shouldn't have been.
+Checklinks *can* be destructive, unintentionally, but yes, the process can remove records that are otherwise valid.
+Running it in a test company allows a user to compare the results of that process with data in the corresponding production company to see if it makes sense.

 In my specific case, the errors made sense, once I saw the before and after data!
-Because I ran this in a test company before running it in production, I had the ability to compare the contents of the RM00401 table in Test vs. Prod and here’s what I found.
-The records removed, were all of the top set in this screenshot, which were all orphaned records (no BCHSOURC, no TRXSORCE, etc.).
+Because I ran this in a test company before running it in production, I could compare the contents of the RM00401 table in Test vs. Prod and here's what I found.
+The records removed were all of the top set in this screenshot, which was all orphaned records (no BCHSOURC, no TRXSORCE, etc.).

-This happens to be about the RM Key File, and when you look up that table name, you find it’s RM00401 in the company database(s).
-Compare the results of what’s in there in Prod vs. Test and you should see some similar “bad” data before you run it in Prod that corresponds with what’s in Test’s reports after running the sample checklinks process.
+This happens to be about the RM Key File, it's RM00401 in the company database(s).
+Compare the results of what's there in Prod vs. Test and the user should see some similar "bad" data before it is run in Prod after running the sample checklinks process.

 The tables in checklinks are findable via Resource Descriptions in GP (Dynamics GP menu > Tools > Resource Descriptions > Tables).
 If I look at Sales > By Table Display name. this is what I see, with the corresponding SQL table name right there for me to query.